alexdevero/alex-devero-blog/__drafts__/draft--value-of-this.md

 // }

-// Global context example - strict mode
+// Global context example no.2: strict mode
+// Switch to strict mode
 'use strict'

 console.log(this)